fido-device-onboard/pri-fidoiot/component-samples/demo/rv/README.md

 **IMPORTANT** This is an example implementation using simplified credentials.
 This must be changed while performing production deployment

-# Calculate SHA256 hash of a public key
+# Calculate SHA256 Hash of a Public Key

 ```
 $ openssl x509 -in cert.pem -pubkey -noout | openssl enc -base64 -d > example_allowlist_publickey.der